Prison Break

 Is "evidence" countable? - English Language & Usage Stack Exchange : Evidence or Evidences of Christianity , Evidences of the Christian Religion, or simply The Evidences.
 6. a.
 Information, whether in the form of personal testimony, the language of documents, or the production of material objects, that is given in a legal investigation, to establish the fact or point in question.
 Also, an evidence = a ...

-Can evidence be used as verb? - English Language & Usage Stack Exchange : Is it fine to used evidence as verb?
-For eg. the study evidenced that....
-If not, what other better word can be used in the place of evidence as a verb?
-Note: I find evidence can be used as a ve...
+Can evidence be used as verb? - English Language & Usage Stack Exchange : If not, what other better word can be used in the place of evidence as a verb?
+Note: I find evidence can be used as a verb in Lexico dictionary and Merriam Webster but still I would like to know the common usage of it.

 When to say "a proof", "the proof" and just "proof"? : When used in this sense, the article is usually excluded.
 Really, the word 'evidence' would have been a better choice here, but 'evidence' and 'proof' have unfortunately become conflated in modern usage.
 I say it is unfortunate because the formal usage actually refers to a related but quite different concept.